 One of the biggest features to come out with Android O was the addition of a new System UI Tuner submenu that lets you customize the navigation bar at the bottom of your phone's screen.
 But as it turns out, this same feature can be enabled on devices running Android Nougat, even without root access.

 A new app by developer Paphonb enables this hidden menu on Nougat, giving you the ability to add custom buttons to your navigation bar.
-You'll first need to grant it permissions to modify your smartphone's nav bar, and that can be done with a simple ADB command.
-So here's a quick guide for those who'd like to know more on how to get this done — just be sure to follow the steps carefully, especially if you're unfamiliar with ADB and Fastboot.
+As the XDA Portal team pointed out, it's wild that this was hiding in Nougat the whole time.
+You'll first need to grant the app permissions to modify your nav bar using ADB command, so here's a quick guide for those who'd like to know more on how to get this done.

 Even if you meet the above requirements, there's one final wrinkle to consider: This mod will only work if your device has an on-screen navigation bar, obviously, but even then, only if the navigation bar has not already been customized in any way.